 Demographic and Economic Projections

-The Kem C. Gardner Policy Institute has produced its inaugural long-term demographic and economic projections for the state of Utah.
-This is a significant milestone as we continue our research efforts that will culminate in the release of county level projections in July 2017.
-These 50-year state projections illustrate continued population growth and a range of future dynamics and structural shifts for Utah.
+The Kem C. Gardner Policy Institute has produced long-term demographic and economic projections for the state of Utah and its counties.
+These 50-year state and county projections extend from 2015 to 2065, and illustrate continued population growth and a range of future dynamics and structural shifts for Utah.
 Click here to learn more.

 State and County-Level Population Estimates